-The long and salutary reign of Greenspan the Great (1987-2006)http://wohlstetter.typepad.com/letterfromthecapitol/2006/02/greenspan the g.html and the auspicious beginning of the rule of Bernanke the Bald (2006-present)http://www.princeton.edu/pr/pictures/a-f/bernanke/bernanke-03-high.jpg temporarily provided the Fed with something it has rarely enjoyed in its nearly century-long existence, the halo of success and widespread approbation.
-While it would be an exaggeration to call Federal Reserve Board members the Keystone Kops of monetary policy, the Fed's history, a taste of which we've already indulged ourselves with in Chapter 11 "The Economics of Financial Regulation", is more sour than sweet.
-Central banks are, after all, the last bastions of central planning in otherwise free market economies.
-And central planning, as the Communists and the Austrian economists who critiqued them discovered, is darn difficult.https://en.wikipedia.org/wiki/Austrian School
+The long and at first seemingly salutary reign of Greenspan the Great (1987-2006)wohlstetter.typepad.com/letterfromthecapitol/2006/02/ greenspan_the_g.html and the auspicious beginning of the rule of Bernanke the Bald (2006-present)www.princeton.edu/pr/pictures/a-f/bernanke/ bernanke-03-high.jpg temporarily provided the Fed with something it has rarely enjoyed in its nearly century-long existence, the halo of success and widespread approbation.
+While it would be an exaggeration to call Federal Reserve Board members the Keystone Kops of monetary policy, the Fed's history is more sour than sweet.